-At first glance, a typical credit score and SmartMove’s ResidentScore might appear very similar.
-However, there are key differences.
-So, which score is better for a landlord to use when screening a potential tenant?
-Let’s take a closer look.
+At first glance, a typical credit score and SmartMove’s ResidentScore might appear to be similar.
+However, there are critical differences between the scores that landlords should know about when screening a potential tenant.

-Both a typical credit score and the SmartMove ResidentScore can help minimize risks when screening an applicant.
-However, ResidentScore is designed specifically for rental screening and is designed to provide a more accurate assessment of risk for your future rental property income than a typical credit score.
-With ResidentScore, you aren’t stuck basing your decisions on the same algorithms that a bank would use.
-Instead you are using a score that specifically analyzes predictors of a bad rental outcome.
+Both a typical credit score and SmartMove ResidentScore can help minimize risks when screening an applicant.
+However, ResidentScore is explicitly engineered for rental screening and is designed to provide a more accurate assessment of risk for your future rental property income than a typical credit score.
+Below are the benefits of ResidentScore over a standard credit score:

 “A common misconception people have today about credit/risk scores is that they are all intended to predict the same type of credit quality and bad outcomes,” says Ryan Nichols, Senior Analyst at TransUnion.
-“Banks and other financial institutions have been developing and maintaining industry specific models for decades.
+“Banks and other financial institutions have been developing and maintaining industry-specific models for decades.
 There is no one score to predict all potential outcomes.
 Models exist to predict how likely you are to repay a student, mortgage, auto loans, and more.
 By using a model specifically intended to predict rental industry outcomes, you will be more likely to identify good tenants than using a typical credit score.”

 What is a typical credit score?
-Put simply, it is a numeric representation used to predict likelihood of repayment.
+Put simply, it is a numeric representation used to predict the likelihood of repayment.